 To receive Morning Links in your inbox every weekday, sign up for our Breakfast with ARTnews newsletter.

 THE MUSEUM OF THE BIBLE IN WASHINGTON, D.C., has returned some 5,000 artifacts to Egypt that were illegally acquired, according to the Art Newspaper.
 The repatriation of the objects, which included manuscript fragments and statue heads, was reportedly the result of years of negotiations.
-Founded by David Green, the creator of the Hobby Lobby craft stores in the United States, the museum has run into trouble with some of its acquisitions in the past.
+Founded by Steve Green, the owner of the Hobby Lobby craft stores in the United States, the museum has run into trouble with some of its acquisitions in the past.
 In 2017, Hobby Lobby was fined $3 million for illegally importing Iraqi archaeological items, and last year, scholars determined that material identified as fragments of the Dead Sea Scrolls were forgeries. (“We’re victims—we’re victims of misrepresentation, we’re victims of fraud,” the museum’s chief told National Geographic at the time.)
 In 2018, writer Greg Allen visited the museum for ARTnews, reporting that on “a crowded day the effect is somewhere between the set of a pre-warp planet on Star Trek: The Next Generation and colonial Nazareth.”

 TEN U.S. MAYORS HAVE SENT A LETTER TO THE BIDEN-HARRIS administration, calling on it to take action in response to the pandemic-induced economic crisis in the arts, Artforum reports.
 The letter, whose signatories includes the leaders of San Francisco, Houston, and Los Angeles, cites statistics that the unemployment rate in the arts has been far higher than that in the general labor market during the pandemic and speaks of “the efficacy of the arts in developing the conditions that are vital to civic healing and unity, social connection and belonging, collective trust and safety, life-long learning, and economic and social justice.”